 All Channels •

 All Channels

 Individual Channel

-Voting Enable: Enables the user to select all channels or an individual channel to be included in the voting process to drive auto-changeover logic.
+Voting Enable: Enables the user to select if all inputs are monitored, or if channels are individually included or excluded from the voting process to drive auto-changeover logic.

 5.4.2.
 General Parameters